-‘A Constant Adrenaline Rush’: 3 NYC Founders Give an Inside Look at Building Their Businesses in the Big Apple
+‘A Constant Adrenaline Rush’: 3 New York City Founders Give an Inside Look at Building Their Startups in the Big Apple

 “Gritty, loud, and vibrant.”
 “Constant adrenaline rush.”
 “Unbridled ambition and energy.”

-That’s how three founders who built their business in New York City describe the place they call HQ.
+That’s how three founders who built their New York City startups describe the place they call HQ.

 While Silicon Valley is often considered the epicenter of technological innovation, a new wave of tech entrepreneurs are showing up to challenge this assumption.
 “San Francisco as the de facto capital of tech is done,” famed investor Balaji S. Srinivasan recently declared.